w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ## Installing and Configuring Alertmanager (Optional)

 In this section, let's configure the Alertmanager that helps to predict the potential problem or notify you of the current problem in your server.
-Alerts can be sent in Slacks, Emails, Matrix, or others.
+Alerts can be sent in Slack, Email, Matrix, or others.
 In this guide, we will show you how to configure the email notifications using Gmail if your node goes down.